The Stunt Man: Production

+Shortly after Paul Brodeur published the original novel, his Harvard University classmate Frederick Wiseman initially agreed to direct an adaptation but quickly departed the project.
+Columbia Pictures held on to the film rights to the novel, and considered either Arthur Penn or François Truffaut to direct it.
+They both expressed interest but declined in favor of other projects, although they did incorporate elements of the film into their projects Day for Night (1973) and Night Moves (1975).

-During the early 1970s, Columbia Pictures owned film rights to the novel, with Arthur Penn and François Truffaut considered for directing it.
-Columbia offered the film to Richard Rush on the strength of the success of his previous film, Getting Straight.
+Columbia Pictures finally offered the film to Richard Rush on the strength of the success of his previous film, Getting Straight.
 Rush initially rejected, then ultimately accepted directing The Stunt Man.

-In July 1971, Columbia announced that Rush would direct the film with William Castle executive producer.
+In July 1971, Columbia announced that Rush would direct the film with William Castle as executive producer.
 Rush then penned a 150-page treatment different from the book; in the novel, the characters were all crazy, and in the screenplay, they were instead "sane in a world gone mad."
 Columbia executives then rejected the script, saying it was difficult to find a genre to place it in.
 Said Rush: "They couldn't figure out if it was a comedy, a drama, if it was a social satire, if it was an action adventure...and, of course, the answer was, 'Yes, it's all those things.'
 But that isn't a satisfactory answer to a studio executive."
-Rush then bought the film rights from Columbia and shopped the film to other studios, to no avail.
-Funding for the picture finally came from Melvin Simon who had made a fortune in real estate.
+Rush then bought the film rights from Columbia.
+He and Lawrence B. Marcus completed a screenplay nine months later, but could not convince any other studios to fund the film.
+He shopped the film to other studios, to no avail.

-Production took place in 1978.
-Opening scenes were filmed at Mary Etta's Cafe, Flinn Springs, California.
-Many scenes were filmed in and around the historic Hotel del Coronado in Coronado, California.